 - In a large bowl, add 3 tbsp olive oil, 1/4 tsp black pepper, 1 tsp fresh thyme, 1/2 tsp oregano, and 1/2 tsp salt.

 - Toss all the veggies lightly with the oil mixture so that they are all coated.

-- Place potatoes, carrots, and garlic in a single layer on a baking sheet and roast for 10 minutes.
+- Place 6 oz baby potatoes, 4 oz baby carrots, and 10 cloves garlic in a single layer on a baking sheet and roast for 10 minutes.

-- Add other vegetables to the baking sheet and return to the oven for 15-20 minutes, or until tender.
+- Add the remaining vegetables to the baking sheet and return to the oven until tender.
 Remove from the oven.

-- Sprinkle with parmesan cheese and fresh parsley.
+- Sprinkle with 1 tbsp Parmesan cheese and 1 tbsp fresh parsley.